History Files

 1453 BC

 The Egyptians conquer the Levant and Syria and establish three provinces in their conquered territories which are named Amurru (in southern Syria), Upe (in the northern Levant), and Canaan (in the southern Levant).
-Each one is governed by an Egyptian official.
+Each is governed by an Egyptian official.
 Native dynasts are allowed to continue their rule over the small states, but have to provide annual tribute.

 fl c.1330s BC